-As used in this part, the term:

-- (1) 'Board' means the Board of Natural Resources. - (1.1) 'Director' means the director of the Environmental Protection Division of the Department of Natural Resources. - (2) 'Drilling' means the boring of a hole in the earth by remote mechanical means and all associated activities, including but not limited to casing, perforating, plugging, cementing, and capping. - (3) 'Environmentally sensitive area of the coastal zone' means that area of the coastal zone where salt-water-bearing strata overlie the fresh-water aquifer system. - (4) 'Field' means the general area which is underlaid or appears to be underlaid by at least one pool.
-This term shall include the underground reservoir or reservoirs containing crude petroleum oil or natural gas, or both.
-The words 'field' and 'pool' mean the same thing when only one underground reservoir is involved; however, 'field,' unlike 'pool,' may relate to two or more pools. - (5) 'Gas' means all natural gas, including casing-head gas, and all other hydrocarbons not defined as oil in paragraph (10) of this Code section. - (5.1) 'Hydraulic fracturing' means those operations conducted in an individual well bore designed to increase the flow of hydrocarbons from the rock formation to such well bore through modification of the permeability of reservoir rock by fracturing it through application of fluids under pressure.

-(6) 'Illegal mineral' means any mineral, including oil or gas, which has been produced within the State of Georgia in violation of this part, any rule or regulation adopted and promulgated pursuant to this part, or any order issued under this part.
+- 38 12-4-42. - As used in this part, the term: - 40 (1) 'Board' means the Board of Natural Resources. - 41 (1.1) 'Director' means the director of the Environmental Protection Division of the - Department of Natural Resources. - 43 (2) 'Drilling' means the boring of a hole in the earth by remote mechanical means and all - associated activities, including but not limited to casing, perforating, plugging, - 45 cementing, and capping. - 46 (3) 'Environmentally sensitive area of the coastal zone' means that area of the coastal - zone where salt-water-bearing strata overlie the fresh-water aquifer system. - 48 (4) 'Field' means the general area which is underlaid or appears to be underlaid by at least - one pool.
+This term shall include the underground reservoir or reservoirs containing - 50 crude petroleum oil or natural gas, or both.
+The words 'field' and 'pool' mean the same - thing when only one underground reservoir is involved; however, 'field,' unlike 'pool,' - may relate to two or more pools. - 53 (5) 'Gas' means all natural gas, including casing-head gas, and all other hydrocarbons not - defined as oil in paragraph (10) of this Code section. - 55 (5.1) 'Hydraulic fracturing' means the forcing open of fissures in subterranean rocks by - introducing fluids at high pressure, especially to extract oil or gas. - 57 (6) 'Illegal mineral' means any mineral, including oil or gas, which has been produced - within the State of Georgia in violation of this part, any rule or regulation adopted and - 59 promulgated pursuant to this part, or any order issued under this part.